Soumendra Mohan Patnaik (M.Sc., M.Phil, Ph.D) Professor & HEAD

 | ||

-Durga Rao Pedada (M.A, M.Phil, Ph.D) Associate Professor
+Durga Rao Pedada (M.Phil, Ph.D) Associate Professor

 |